On the tee: Celebrities take part on pro-am at Regions Tradition for special cause - Shelby County Reporter

 By ALEC ETHEREDGE | Managing Editor

-HOOVER – Stepping onto the first tee at the Regions Tradition Celebrity Pro-Am on Wednesday morning, May 5, Alabama Crimson Tide head football coach Nick Saban pulled a ball out of his pocket with the signature Alabama ‘A’ logo and handed it to a girl whose jaw dropped.
+HOOVER – Stepping onto the first tee at the Regions Tradition Celebrity Pro-Am on Wednesday morning, May 5, Alabama Crimson Tide head football coach Nick Saban pulled a ball out of his pocket with the signature Alabama ‘A’ logo and handed it to a girl named Logan whose jaw dropped.

-The girl, a patient at Children’s of Alabama who was in a wheelchair on the first tee, turned to her dad and said ‘Whoa, a red A,’ before being mesmerized by the ball from one of the best college football coaches in history.
+Logan, a patient at Children’s of Alabama who was in a wheelchair on the first tee, turned to her right and said ‘Whoa, a red A,’ before being mesmerized by the ball from one of the best college football coaches in history.

 That was one of many memorable moments on the tee box during the pro-am on Wednesday, as celebrities such as Charles Barkley, Bryan Harsin, Nate Oats, Bo Jackson, Kirby Smart, Taylor Hicks, Greg Sankey, Tommy Tuberville and many others joined PGA Tour Champions professionals for the day.